learn-co-curriculum/dsc-feature-selection-methods/README.md

 ### Processing the Data

-To begin with, we are going to preprocess the data to ensure that each one of the columns
+To begin with, we are going to load the data and create a dummy variable for the variable SEX.

 ```python